 A flooded street after heavy rains caused by Typhoon Yagi in a village in Cainta town, Rizal province, east of Manila, Philippines, September 3 (Photo: AFP/VTV)

-Earlier in September, Typhoon Yagi struck several areas of the Philippines, killing 16 people, injuring 15, while 21 others were missing, according to the National Disaster Risk Reduction and Management Council.
+Earlier in September, Typhoon Yagi struck several parts of the Philippines, killing 16 people, injuring 15, while 21 others were missing, according to the National Disaster Risk Reduction and Management Council.
 The deaths in Typhoon Yagi were due to landslides or drowning.

-Typhoon Yagi made landfall in the Philippines on the evening of September 1, causing flooding and landslides in many areas before leaving the country on September 3.
+Typhoon Yagi made landfall in the Philippines on the evening of September 1, causing floods and landslides in many areas before leaving the country on September 3.
 Yagi became a super typhoon after leaving the Philippines.

 Minh Hoa (reported by Lao Dong, VTV)